 Fagaceae (Beech Family)

 USDA Symbol: QUMO

 Named for botanist, Charles Mohr, who wrote about the flora of Alabama.
-The names Shin Oak and shinnery refer to the dense thickets, scarcely knee-high, of dwarf evergreen oaks of this and related species on uplands of western Texas and borders of adjacent states.
+The names Shin Oak and "shinnery" refer to the dense thickets, scarcely knee-high, of dwarf evergreen oaks of this and related species on uplands of western Texas and other areas of southwestern North America.

-Leaves shiny dark green above, grayish pubescence beneath with prominent raised secondary veins.
-Fruit:
+Leaf: Leaves shiny dark green above, grayish pubescence beneath with prominent raised secondary veins.

 Bloom InformationBloom Color: Red

 Native Distribution: Oklahoma and New Mexico south to Texas and northern Mexico (Coahuila and Nuevo Leon).

 Native Habitat: Limestone soils in the Lower ￼￼￼Sonoran Life Zone, at elevations between 2000 - 4000 feet (610 - 1219 m).

 Growing ConditionsWater Use: Low

 Soil Description: Caliche type, Sandy, Sandy Loam, Limestone-based, Medium Loam